Map Assets

 You can find a list of all the map asset collections that Upland has created (some of which in collaboration with some of their official partners) here.

 The second thing that can be done with map assets are to incorporate it into a layer 2 experience.
-As mentioned above, a specific neighborhood might design a custom asset that is exclusively for those property owners.
+One example is that a specific neighborhood might design a custom asset that is exclusively for those property owners.
 Alternatively you could create a community, or as I call it a meta-munity, around owners of a specific piece of decor regardless of where they reside in Upland.
-In the video below I discuss forming a meta-munity and how it can tie into map assets.
+In the video I discuss forming a meta-munity and how it can tie into map assets.
 I give an example of manufacturing and selling chess pieces.
 These pieces can be the key to allow you access to an exclusive chess related community, and even a competitive chess game and tournaments that could be accessible through the Upland platform where players could compete to win prizes.